coywil26/coywil26.github.io/outreach/index.md

 <img class="img-fluid mx-auto d-block" src="/static/img/courses/full_circle_23.jpeg" alt="Full Circle 2023">

-Moving forward, we are exploring how to start holding this event in other areas of the country where there are larger Native populations with support from institutions within those communities
+Moving forward, we are exploring how to start holding this event in other areas of the country where there are larger Native populations with support from institutions within those communities.

+In 2025, we held the [third iteration of Full Circle](https://pharmacy.ucsf.edu/news/2025/04/full-circle-symposium-brings-together-native-indigenous-scientists).